 A specialty market, deli and coffee shop located at the top of historic Main Street in Park City.
 Featuring the culinary excellence of Riverhorse on Main, Riverhorse Provisions’ artisanal cuisine is available through a full deli case, fresh cuts of high-grade meat and fish, breakfast, lunch and après ski menus, crafted coffee drinks and customized gift baskets.
 Gourmet grocery items such as fresh produce, dairy products and more are also available.
 Needless to say, whether you’re an at-home chef, stopping in to grab a bite or simply seeking something gifty, consider Riverhorse Provisions your one-stop-shop.

-Trained by Japanese master Nobu Matsuhisa, Shabu’s chef/co-owner Bob Valaika brings Asian fusion cuisine to Main Street Park City.
+Trained by Japanese master Nobu Matsuhisa, Shabu’s chef/co-owner Bob Valaika brings Asian fusion cuisine to Main Street, Park City.
 Every dish is crafted with incredible skill and precision, and each bite is bursting with flavor.
 Start your Shabu experience with a curated sake from the most extensive list in Utah.
 The Blistered Green Beans and Firecracker Shrimp are two signature dishes that cannot be missed.
 Shabu’s sushi is outstanding and artfully created, and there are also many options if you are craving something warm and hearty.
 Try the Miso Glazed Cod, a gorgeous, flaky fish with a delicious miso sauce served with wok-seared vegetables.
-Shabu opened in 2002, and is owned by brothers Bob and Kevin Valaika, who love playing in Park City’s mountains almost as much as they love wowing their guests.
-Get Shabu to-go by calling Mt.
+Shabu opened in 2004 and is owned by brothers Bob and Kevin Valaika, who love playing in Park City’s mountains almost as much as they love wowing their guests.
+Get Shabu to go by calling Mt.
 Express.
 View the full menu at shabuparkcity.com.

 Located directly at the bottom of the Town Lift on Main Street, The Bridge Cafe & Grill boasts one of Park City’s best patios.
 Enjoy the open patio with umbrellas, surrounded by flowers and stunning views of the mountain — and good luck trying to not stay there all day.
-But luckily, if you’re a late riser (or just enjoy breakfast at all hours of the day), they serve breakfast all day.
+But luckily, if you’re a late riser (or just enjoy breakfast at all hours of the day), it serves breakfast all day.
 Breakfast includes classics like made-to-order omelets, eggs Benedict and a cure-all breakfast burrito.
 The rest of the menu features Brazilian-inspired twists on classic dishes sure to satisfy the senses as much as the ambience does.
 Try the house-favorite Camarao a Brazuca, Brazilian sautéed shrimp, or the national drink of Brazil, the Caipirinha, which is impossibly refreshing and tastes as if lemonade and a mojito had a love child.
 Whether your agenda is a scenic chair lift ride or a Main Street stroll, The Bridge Cafe is the perfect stop.

 For 16 years, The Spur Bar & Grill has been the go-to spot for nightly live music.
 Now with a huge expansion and a Main Street entrance, The Spur boasts an upscale rustic modern theme with three bars and an amazing open deck overlooking Old Town, where you can sit and enjoy the view year-round.
 And in the back?
 It’s still your favorite watering hole, with live music every night.
 Whether you’re looking for a boozy latte and breakfast pizza or to meet friends for drinks and dinner, Spur has you covered from morning through late-night hours.
 Wine and beer on tap plus creative signature cocktails made with locally distilled spirits, including Spur Whiskey, provide endless options to quench your thirst.
 Check the website for the music calendar, specials and updated food and drink menus (they change often).